 This study was undertaken in two phases: (1) a self-administrated questionnaire survey combined with semi-structured interviews, and (2) secondary analysis of data.
 The questionnaire survey is mainly used to explore the motivations and techniques of earnings management in Saudi Arabia by obtaining the different perceptions of respondents.
 Of the 280 distributed questionnaires only 124 were used in the analysis, with a response rate of 44.2%.
 Most of the questionnaires were delivered by hand to each respondent and collected later: a number of them were emailed to respondents and returned by email.
-Since some respondents may not have understood how to answer the questions or may not have been certain of the meaning of some of the questions or been unfamiliar with the questionnaire tool, this method enabled the researcher to ensure that each question was answered correctly by clarifying any points of confusion and explaining the questionnaire to respondents.
+Since some respondents may not have understood how to answer the questions or may not have been certain of the meaning of some of the questions or been unfamiliar with the questionnaire tool, this method enabled the researcher to ensure that each questionnaire to respondents.
 Semi-structured interviews were employed in order to provide better understanding of the research questions, confirming and elaborating on the questionnaire survey and models findings and supporting the hypotheses development.
 They were subsequently undertaken with 15 individuals including board members, audit committee members, external auditors and academic staff.
 Interviews were undertaken after the questionnaire survey to reinforce the research findings.